SpiegieMon/Spiegiemon_piedition/README.md

 - Raspberry Pi 2 Model B Rev 1.2 using Raspbian 11
 (with bluetooth dongle)
 - Raspberry Pi 4 Model B Rev 1.2 using Raspbian 10

+# Contrubution

+If you want to contrubute to this Project, you are welcome to fork this repository and submit a pull request.